EstimatedEst. Read Time: 18 minutes

 pick up your plates

-HOW TO DO IT: Pick up your plates once you finish your workout and put them away.
-Make sure you do this with a safe neutral grip position.
+1. Pick up your plates once you finish your workout and put them away using a safe neutral grip position.

-WHAT MAKES IT EFFECTIVE: When you hold a plate the correct way, you are targeting the brachioradialis which improves grip strength and forearm strength as a whole.
+WHAT MAKES IT EFFECTIVE: When you hold a plate the correct way, you are targeting the brachioradialis which improves grip strength and forearm development and strength as a whole.

 If you’re looking for more ways to build bigger forearms, you can check out my article on How To Build Bigger Forearms.